What Careers Can You Pursue with a Finance Degree?

 Doctorate Degree in Finance

 A doctorate degree in finance allows you to become a financial researcher and/or financial instructor, as well as allow you to be qualified for almost any position in the financial world.
 A doctorate degree in finance takes an additional four to five years to complete, after obtaining your bachelor's and master's degrees.
-Most doctorate degree graduates in finance will continue on to make an annual salary over $180,000 in the professional world.
+Most doctorate degree graduates in finance will continue on to make an annual salary of over $180,000 in the professional world.

 Why Get a Doctorate Degree in Finance: